bcgov/aps-infra-platform/documentation/how-to/sdx-org-signing.md

     There are various upgrades related to the connection that can be enabled.
     Performing the counter-sign using the organization keys is one of these upgrades.
-    See [Connection Gateway Patterns](/how-to/sdx-connection-patterns.md) for more information.
+    See [Connection Resources](/how-to/sdx-connection-resources.md) for more information.

     If policy requires this to be enabled, then follow the steps to setup organization signing.
 The organization must register signing keys